ndmitchell/debug/README.md

 ![Debug view output](debug.png)

 ## Notes

 Calling the debugged function inside GHCi records the results for viewing inside the UI.
 The function can be called multiple times with different parameters, and the results of each individual run can be selected inside the UI.

-You can create multiple debug [d|...] blocks inside a module and you can also put more than one function inside a single block.
+You can create multiple `debug [d|...]` blocks inside a module and you can also put more than one function inside a single block.

-A function being debugged can refer to another function also being debugged, but due to a limitation in Template Haskell the definition of the function being called must occur above the point of its reference in the source module.
+A function being debugged can refer to another function also being debugged, but due to a limitation of Template Haskell, the definition of the function being called must occur above the point of its reference in the source module.

 ## Limitations